ryan4yin/nix-config/home/base/server/zellij/README.md

 Zellij overcomes these problems, and provides a unified user experience for all terminal emulators!

 Teminal emulators should only be responsible for displaying characters.

+## Passthrough mode(Lock Mode)

+`Ctrl + g` lock the outer zellij interface, and all keys will be sent to the focused pane.

+It's extremely useful when you want to:

+1. Use zellij locally for daily work, and use a remote zellij via ssh to do some work on the remote server.
+1. To avoid the key conflicts between zellij and the program running in the terminal, such as vim, tmux, etc.